 Applications can be submitted by electronic residency application service (ERAS).

-The fellows will be actively involved in working with the interdisciplinary teams in a variety of clinical settings.
+The three fellows will be actively involved in working with the interdisciplinary teams in a variety of clinical settings.

 The fellows will rotate in the following clinical activities, with attention to ensuring the fellow integrates seeing patients across these care settings.